maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 Notes:

-1. The Parson's block requires a JSON object containins `"key":"string"` pairs.
+1. The Parson's block requires a JSON object containing `"key":"string"` pairs.
 The `string` will be shown to the student.
 The student's answer will be returned in terms of the `key` tags.
 Numbers can be used as keys, but named keys above will be more specific.
 We strongly recommend using named keys.
 2. The `\` character in the string must be protected!
 Notice that `\(...\)` needs to be typed as `\\(...\\)`.
 3. The [Parson's block](../Authoring/Parsons.md) has a wide range of options such as `height` and `width` which are documented elsewhere.